 Calcium is essential for bone health and deficiency of calcium can leads to thinning and weakening of the bones and osteoporosis.
 The human body cannot produce calcium naturally; dietary sources and supplements are the best options to prevent calcium deficiency.

-Natural sources are dark leafy greens, milk, almond milk, cheese, almonds, edamame, calcium-fortified cereals, orange juice, and blackstrap molasses.
+- Natural sources are dark leafy greens, milk, almond milk, cheese, almonds, edamame, calcium-fortified cereals, orange juice, and blackstrap molasses.

-Choose supplements that also contain vitamin D to help your body absorb calcium.
+- Choose supplements that also contain vitamin D to help your body absorb calcium.
 Consult your doctor for the correct dosage.

 For bone and joint health, vitamin D is considered a threshold nutrient.
 The deficiency of vitamin D can cause bone loss and an increased risk of minimal trauma fractures.
 The human body cannot absorb enough calcium without adequate amounts of vitamin D.

-The human body manufactures vitamin D when it is exposed to sunlight, so expose your knees to early morning sunlight for 15 minutes daily.
+- The human body manufactures vitamin D when it is exposed to sunlight, so expose your knees to early morning sunlight for 15 minutes daily.

-Get vitamin D from dietary sources: fish, cod liver oil, egg yolks, and fortified cereals and dairy products.
+- Get vitamin D from dietary sources: fish, cod liver oil, egg yolks, and fortified cereals and dairy products.

+Knee pain is a common ailment that affects over 18 million adults each year.
+Performing stretching and strengthening exercises that target the muscles that support your knees may help ease pain, improve range of motion and flexibility, and reduce the risk of future injuries.
 With any type of joint pain, it’s best to talk to your doctor or physical therapist before starting an exercise program.
 They can help you select the exercises that are safest for you.
 They can also recommend modifications based on your knee pain and the underlying cause.